 Menorca is the smallest and calmest of the Balearic islands, a haven for lovers of understated luxury.
 It’s a place that doesn’t like to boast too much about its charms, but is full of history, fashion and great food.
 If you’re flying in to Menorca, or visiting on a cruise, why not take a day or so to explore Mahón, the elegant capital of the island.
-For those who enjoy mellow old buildings, stylish shopping and lazy seafood lunches by the port, here are the ingredients for your perfect day in Mahón.
+For those who enjoy mellow old buildings, stylish shopping and lazy seafood lunches by the port, here are some of the best things to do in Mahón, Menorca.

 Back on dry land, let’s climb up those white flights of steps to start to explore Mahón properly.
-As you near the top, look up to your right to see the elegant Art Nouveau facade of Casa Mercadel and up on your left there are plenty of viewpoints where you can have a drink with a view over the port.
+As you near the top, look up to your right to see the elegant Art Nouveau facade of Casa Mercadel.
+Up on your left there are plenty of viewpoints where you can have a drink with a view over the port.
 To your immediate left are two huge trees with roots like an elephant foot which are a well known landmark.

 The elegant Casa Mercadel was one of the homes owned by a noble Menorcan family and was built in on the site of an ancient castle that overlooked the harbour, now housing a cultural centre.

-In Placa d’Espanya at the top of the steps, you’ll find the Mercat del Peix or fish market with all the lovely fresh fish on sale until 2pm (closed Sunday and Monday).
+In Placa d’Espanya at the top of the steps, you’ll find the Mercat de Pescados or fish market with all the lovely fresh fish on sale until 2pm (closed Sunday and Monday).